What Is Neutrality Of Money?

-The neutrality of money is a belief that depicts the fact that any change in the supply of money has implications on price and wages while overall economic productivity remains unaffected or in other words, monetary supply has sufficient power to affect the cost of goods and services but it doesn’t have any impact on the overall economy.
+The neutrality of money is a belief that depicts the fact that any change in the supply of money has implications on price and wages.
+At the same time, overall economic productivity remains unaffected, or in other words, monetary supply has sufficient power to affect the cost of goods and services.
+Still, it doesn’t have any impact on the overall economy.

 It is a concept of classical economics.
-This theory is less relevant and more controversial in today’s world.
-Some economists even argue that this theory doesn’t work and if at all it does then it is only in the long term.
-The neutrality of money also states that the repurchase would neither increase the economy’s employee’s productivity nor increase the country’s GDP (gross domestic product).
+However, this theory is less relevant and more controversial in today’s world.
+Some economists even argue that this theory doesn’t work and if at all it does, then it is only in the long term.
+The neutrality of money also states that the repurchase would neither increase the economy’s employee productivity nor increase the country’s GDP (gross domestic product).

 Money can either be used for saving or spending purposes.
-The new money injected in the economy will tend to be deposited in the bank accounts and some of it will land in the hands of service providers, retailers, new employees, etc. The prices of products and services will shoot up with the enhancement in the demands of the same.
-The increased demand might also boost employment as the employers will feel the urge to hire more employees and the demand for employees will ultimately allow a rise in the wages.
+The new money injected into the economy will tend to be deposited in the bank accounts, and some will land in the hands of service providers, retailers, new employees, etc. The prices of products and services will shoot up with the enhancement in the same demands.
+The increased demand might also boost employment as the employers will urge to hire more employees, and the need for employees will ultimately allow a rise in the wages.

 - Nominal Variables: Wages, prices and exchange rates are fine examples of nominal variables.

 - Real Variables: Output (Gross Domestic Product), employment, and the amount of real investment are fine examples of real variables.

 Let us understand the concept with the ehelp of an example.

 Let us assume that there is an economy where certain goods and service are produced and people have an income enough to buy them.
 But suddenly the policy makers decide to increase the money supply in the economy through fall in interest rates.
 The people now have more money in their hands and they can take loans to buy goods and services of their choice because loans have become very cheap now.
 However, it is to be noted that along with demand, the prices will also increase in the long run.